Quaternary: Climate

 The climate was one of periodic glaciations with continental glaciers moving as far from the poles as 40 degrees latitude.
 Glaciation took place repeatedly during the Quaternary Ice age – a term coined by Schimper in 1839 that began with the start of the Quaternary about 2.58 Mya and continues to the present day.

 In 1821, a Swiss engineer, Ignaz Venetz, presented an article in which he suggested the presence of traces of the passage of a glacier at a considerable distance from the Alps.
 This idea was initially disputed by another Swiss scientist, Louis Agassiz, but when he undertook to disprove it, he ended up affirming his colleague's hypothesis.
 A year later, Agassiz raised the hypothesis of a great glacial period that would have had long-reaching general effects.
 This idea gained him international fame and led to the establishment of the Glacial Theory.

 In time, thanks to the refinement of geology, it has been demonstrated that there were several periods of glacial advance and retreat and that past temperatures on Earth were very different from today.

 In particular, the Milankovitch cycles of Milutin Milankovitch are based on the premise that variations in incoming solar radiation are a fundamental factor controlling Earth's climate.

 During this time, substantial glaciers advanced and retreated over much of North America and Europe, parts of South America and Asia, and all of Antarctica.

-Flora and Fauna
+Flora and fauna

-There was a major extinction of large mammals in Northern areas at the end of the Pleistocene Epoch.
+There was a major extinction of large mammals globally during the Late Pleistocene Epoch.
 Many forms such as sabre-toothed cats, mammoths, mastodons, glyptodonts, etc., became extinct worldwide.
 Others, including horses, camels and American cheetahs became extinct in North America.

 The Great Lakes formed and giant mammals thrived in parts of North America and Eurasia not covered in ice.
 These mammals became extinct when the glacial period ended about 11,700 years ago.
 Modern humans evolved about 315,000 years ago.
 During the Quaternary Period, mammals, flowering plants, and insects dominated the land.